rackerlabs/docs-developer-blog/_posts/2018-10-18-fanatical-quality-engineering-in-rackspace-vmware-area.md

 ```

-## Security Testing
+### Security testing

-In Rackspace VMware Practice Area, Security is our top priority.
-QE Security works with the development team and QE team to integrate security checks into the SDLC process.
+In the Rackspace VMware Practice Area, Security is our top priority.
+The QE Security team works with the development team and the QE team to integrate security checks into the System Development Life-cycle (SDLC) process.

-During design stage, we conduct threat modeling for the application.
-Threat modeling is a white board session to break down the application from security and risk perspective.
+During the design stage, we conduct threat modeling for the application.
+Threat modeling is a white board session to break down the application from a security and risk perspective.
 The session focuses on sensitive data and data flows across various components.
-We learn about trust boundary, attack surface, potential risks & security controls about the applications.
-Threat modeling helps us identify potential security defects in the design stage so that we can get this address early.
+We learn about the application with respect to the trust boundary, attack surface, potential risks, and security controls.
+Threat modeling helps us identify potential security defects in the design stage so that we can address them early.

-Once the development team starts coding, QE security team conducts security code review of the source code.
-We are using commercial solution of automatic security code scanning tool that can scan thousands of lines of code in short time.
+Once the development team starts coding, the QE security team conducts a security code review of the source code.
+We use a commercial solution with an automatic security code-scanning tool that can scan thousands of lines of code in a short time.
 However, the findings generated by the tool might contain false positives.
-QE security team work with the development team to verify each finding to filter out false positives.
-In addition, QE security team also conducts manual security code review of key components of the source code.
-During security code review, we focus on identifying common security defects as defined in [OWASP Top 10]( https://www.owasp.org/index.php/Category:OWASP_Top_Ten_2017_Project):
+The QE security team works with the development team to verify each finding to filter out false positives.
+In addition, the QE security team also conducts a manual security code review of key components of the source code.
+During the security code review, we focus on identifying the following common security defects as defined in the [OWASP Top 10]( https://www.owasp.org/index.php/Category:OWASP_Top_Ten_2017_Project):
 * A1:2017-Injection
 * A2:2017-Broken Authentication
 * A3:2017-Sensitive Data Exposure